Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 \subsubsection{Unknown Fields in Alias Analysis.}

 In~\Cref{sec:alias}, we described how we made a choice to exclude ``unknown'' fields in function calls, while designing our Alias Analysis algorithm.
 Here we explore the impact of that choice.
-We run \sysname{} with and without considering unknown fields, on both the 21 functions from RustSec reports, as well as our synthetic bug dataset.
 The results are shown in~\Cref{tab:unknown_fields}.
-We can see that considering unknown fields increases the recall slightly on both the RustSec and Synthetic bugs, but the precision on RustSec falls from 75\% to 40.6\%.
+We can see that considering unknown fields increases the recall slightly, but the precision on RustSec falls from \rebuttal{}{87.5\% to 46.9\%}.